piappl/robotic-map/README.md

 The map project creates the library.
 You can use it with your application through Qt slots/signals interface.
 Another option is to build and run rosmapinterface - then the map functions as a ROS node.

+<b> User Manual </b>

+You can find User Manual in the docs directory.

 <b>Functionalities</b>

 - Layered virtual globe interface (thanks to Marble).